awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/spotmanagednodegroups/workers_eksctl.md

 ```

 {{% notice note %}}
-The creation of the worker nodes will take about 3 minutes.
+The creation of each node group will take about 3 minutes.
 {{% /notice %}}

 There are a few things to note in the configuration that we just used to create these nodegroups.